timker/docs/docs/_documentation/Access-HTTP-specific-features-in-services.md

 ### Communicating throughout the Request Pipeline

-The recommended way to pass additional metadata about the request is to use the `IHttpRequest.Items` collection.
+The recommended way to pass additional metadata about the request is to use the `IRequest.Items` collection.
 E.g. you can change what Razor View template the response DTO gets rendered in with:

 ```csharp
 httpReq.Items["Template"] = "_CustomLayout";